pu2clr/QN8066/README.md

 |  32,768,000     |  1000         |

-**IMPORTANTE:** As far as I understand, there is no possibility of using passive crystals.
+**IMPORTANT:** As far as I understand, there is no possibility of using passive crystals.
 The QN8066 requires an active signal source provided by a generator.

 #### Example 1